-The System Administrator plans the User Profile Database (as explained later in this chapter) and then creates it using the EDIT\PROFILE utility (as explained in Chapter 6, Using EDIT\PROFILE).
-The Administrator also uses EDIT\PROFILE to keep the database up-to-date.
+The System Administrator plans the User Profile Database (as explained later in this chapter) and then creates it using the CONFIG_USERS utility (as explained in Chapter 6, Using CONFIG_USERS).
+The Administrator also uses CONFIG_USERS to keep the database up-to-date.

-The database information and profiles that are created within EDIT\PROFILE are stored in the top-level directory called the SAD.
+The database information and profiles that are created within CONFIG_USERS are stored in the top-level directory called the SAD.
 The SAD is the System Administration Directory, and it holds user/password verification information, project profiles, the default project profile, and so forth.
-The System Administrator creates the SAD when using EDIT\PROFILE for the first time.
+The System Administrator creates the SAD when using CONFIG_USERS for the first time.

 Each user must have a user profile in the User Profile Database before that user can log in to the system.
 A user profile contains one set of system attributes.
 It also contains one set of project attributes for each project to which the user belongs.
 During a login session, a user maintains two sets of attributes: the user's system attributes plus the user's project attributes for the project to which the user is currently connected.
+If your system does not use projects, CONFIG_USERS automatically assigns all users to the default project, which is invisible to the user and administrator.

 The User Profile Database contains profiles for one or more projects.
+(It always contains a profile for the DEFAULT project, whether or not your system uses projects.
+CONFIG_USERS automatically creates the DEFAULT project when it initializes the SAD.)
 A project is composed of a set of users who share certain characteristics or are accounted for together.